-The purpose of the above article is to drive a point that you need to look at the entire SDDC, and not just a component (e.g. Compute, Storage, Network, Security, Management).
-Once you look at the whole SDDC infrastructure in its entirety, you maybe surprised that everything fits into just 1-2 rack!
+The purpose of the eye-catching title is to drive a point that you need to look at the entire SDDC, and not just a component (e.g. Compute, Storage, Network, Security, Management, UPS).
+Once you look at the whole SDDC infrastructure in its entirety, you maybe surprised that you can shrink your footprint.

 The purpose is not to say that you must achieve 1000 VMs per rack.
 It is also possible that you can’t even achieve 100 VMs per rack (for example, you are running all Monster VMs).
 I’m just using “visual” so it’s easier for you to see that there is a lot of inefficiency in typical data center.
 The number 1000 VM is an easy number to remember 🙂

 If your entire data center shrinks into just 1 rack, what happens to the IT Organisation?
 You are right, it will have to shrink also.

 - You may no longer need 3 separate teams (Architect, Implement, Operate).

 - You may no longer need silos (Network, Server, Storage, Security).

 - You may no longer need the layers (Admin, Manager, Director, Head)